Bigfootmech/Bigfootmech/README.md

 I made a firefox extension.
 Abandoned an early-stage mod for Factorio.
 And made some [small mods](https://steamcommunity.com/id/bigfootmech/myworkshopfiles/?appid=322330&sort=score&browsefilter=myfiles&view=imagewall) for Don't Starve Together about things that were bugging me in the game.
 The hardest thing being the display pictures for the mods, as I didn't want to use art I didn't have a license for - so drew everything myself.

-And A small [Shadertoy project](https://www.shadertoy.com/view/td3cRj) reflecting Kerbal Space Program's requirement of "at least 3" (but likely more) satellites for full-coverage of a celestial body ground-vehicle remote control (ie: constant signal).
+Also A small [Shadertoy project](https://www.shadertoy.com/view/td3cRj) in WebGL reflecting Kerbal Space Program's requirement of "at least 3" (but likely more) satellites for full-coverage of a celestial body ground-vehicle remote control (ie: constant signal).

 #### The mod I love so much